rockoder/introduction_to_docker/docker_slides.md

 ```

 Note:
+- earlier we use to use configuration files
+- in docker the image is pre-baked
-- Pass the configuration at launch time as environment variables
+- pass the configuration at launch time as environment variables
+- ex: jvm parameters etc

 -----